AllenCVSU/COSC110_Allen-Matro_BSCS4C/Laboratory Activity 2/README.md

    - Bar chart of survival rate by gender
    - Bar chart of survival rate by passenger class

-Each step is presented in the Jupyter notebook with code cells followed by plain‑English commentary on the computational thinking behind each transformation.
+Each step is presented in the Jupyter notebook with code cells followed by commentary on the thinking behind each transformation.

 ---